-They openly campaigned in public for peace, religous freedom and equality.
+They openly campaigned in public for peace, religious freedom and equality.

-Inevitably Quakers clashed with the law and many of them served time in prison for blasphemy or a range of public order offences.
+Inevitably, Quakers clashed with the law and many of them served time in prison for either blasphemy or a range of public order offences.

-They harnessed the power of printing press like no other group and described themselves as Publishers of the Truth.
+To justify their faith, they harnessed the power of printing press like no other group before them and described themselves as Publishers of the Truth.

 By the end of the 1650s, they had produced an unrivaled quantity of well written and often highly provocative literature.

-The most significant of which is the Quaker Peace declaration of 1660 which they directly addressed jointly to the newly crowned Charles II and parliament.
+The most significant of which is the Quaker Peace declaration of 1660 that they directly took to both the newly crowned Charles II and Parliament.

 Through the imprisonments and publications, the Quakers had gained a prominence in society that the Seekers never achieved.

 In 1689 William and Mary came to the throne and they passed the Act of Toleration, its long title being – An Act for Exempting their Majestyes Protestant Subjects dissenting from the Church of England from the Penalties of certaine Lawes.